KDE/websites-docs-plasma-mobile-org/Design.rst

 application, without writing code.
 The mockup toolkit is provided as an Inkscape SVG with each Building Block UI element and sample mocked applications.
-This kit is centered around desktop design for now but will be refined later for phone design
+This kit is centered around desktop design for now but will be refined later for phone design.

 Find more information about mockup toolkit
 `here <https://community.kde.org/KDE_Visual_Design_Group/HIG/MockupToolkit>`__.